 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding water pollution is addressed as an outcome of the entire Class Project.
+The summation of understanding that indicates the understanding of water pollution is addressed as an outcome of the entire Class Project.
 In the sample lessons that follow this vignette, Lesson 2 addresses "Water evaporates from oceans, lakes, rivers and living things (transpiration, urination) as water vapor" from Ed's conceptual flow.